 Raising fir trees ranging in variety and size (up to 16 feet tall), Storeyland Christmas Tree Farm in Burghill is about a 90-minute drive from Cleveland.

 The opportunity to travel by a tractor-pulled hayride to pick out your tree adds to the fun of a visit to Storeyland.
-Visitors are provided a saw, so you can cut your own tree and then load on a sleigh to travel back to the main building.
+Visitors are provided a saw, so they can cut their own tree and then load it on a sled to travel back to the main building.

 After you have the tree shaken for loose needles and wrapped for the trip home, head over to the bonfire and enjoy some hot beverages and treats.

 Open daily from the day after Thanksgiving, Storeyland also sells premade wreaths and other holiday-themed items.
 Visit the website for more information and 2023 season hours.
 Take note!
 Last year, the “choose and cut” fields sold out in just two weeks, so if you want to pick your own tree at this farm, get there early in the season!